Platinum and Diamond Members can now view a full video guide of this method here.

 Your Qualifying Losses might be slightly higher– but for the massive amount of time you save this is a very small price to pay!

-If we use the Mr Green sign up offer as an example – you’ll see immediately what we mean.
+If we use a Mr Green offer as an example – you’ll see immediately what we mean.

 Mr Green Bet & Get Accumulator Offer Example

-We recommend in our Mr Green offer guide to do a £10 Qualifying Bet on a three-fold accumulator with combined odds of 4.0 or more.
+For this offer we need to do a £10 Qualifying Bet on a three-fold accumulator with combined odds of 4.0 or more.

 At the time of writing, using the sequential lay approach the Acca Catcher found a suitable Qualifying Bet to do that met these requirements and had a Qualifying Loss of just 62p.